tock/tock/doc/wg/opentitan.md

 - Philip Levis, Stanford University/Google
 - Patrick Mooney, Oxide Computer

+## Membership and Communication

+The OpenTitan working group membership is a subset of the people who have commit (pull request merge) permissions on the Tock repository.
+It is intended to be a smaller group that represents the major perspectives and issues, rather than a complete group.
+Group membership is decided by the group: the exact process is not yet determined and may organically evolve as the group gains momentum.

+The group has a weekly teleconference call.
+All working group members
+participate in the call.
+Other people may be invited to participate to help contribute to particular topics or on-going discussions.
+The working group chair decides who beyond the working group members may participate in the call.

+The working group published detailed notes of its calls.
+These will be posted within a week of a call.
+This delay is to give participants an opportunity to correct any errors or better explain points that came up.
+They are intended to be a communication mechanism of the group, its discussions, the technical issues, and decisions, not a literal transcription of what is said.

 ## Code Purview

 The OT working group will be in charge of (responsible for reviewing and